mohdsazidkhan/React-Redux-CRUD/README.md

-# React Hooks + Redux CRUD example with Axios & Web API
+# React Hooks + Redux CRUD example with Axios & REST API
-Build React Redux Tutorial Application with Rest API calls in that:
+Build React Redux Post Application with Rest API calls in that:
-- Each Tutorial has id, title, description, published status.
+- Each Post has id, title, body.
-- We can create, retrieve, update, delete Tutorials.
+- We can create, retrieve, update, delete Posts.
-- There is a Search bar for finding Tutorials by title.

 ## Project setup